The most frequently asked questions about funerals, cremation, memorials, and much more. Explore our Knowledge Base below.

 One newer but increasingly popular type of caregiver is the end of life doula.
 Like a birth doula, who provides holistic personal care and aid at the beginning of life, the end of life doula provides holistic care and advice at the end of life.

-When you die, you will undoubtedly have a plethora of accounts that will need to be transferred, closed, or cancelled.
+When you die, you will undoubtedly have a plethora of accounts that will need to be cancelled, transferred, or closed.
 From financial accounts to utilities, from Netflix to Costco, from recurring deliveries of supplies to that hobby site you subscribed to, there are plenty of loose ends to wrap up.

 Beyond just the practical things like planning (and paying) for your funeral, your will, and so on, it’s important to also think about more philosophical things like: